kaltura/kaf-diy-standalone-demo/README.md

 TEMPLATE_ROOM_ENTRY_ID=your_template_room_entry_id
 ```

+**Note:** This will define the configuration of the studio room.
+Please contact your Kaltura contact for this value.

 ### Workflow
 1. **Create Room with Live Entry**: Generates both room and live stream entry
 2. **Session Generation**: Create secure sessions for Studio or Player modes